Immersion Performance

 Scan+2+copy-1.jpg

-Series of unannounced public performance provocations, which served as a prelude to the Holy Bone performance.
+A series of unannounced public performance provocations was a prelude to the Holy Bone performance.
 In this sense, it doesn’t matter if anyone notices the Holy Bone performers—or “Boners,” as Riccio refers to them.
-These performers do share something with the shamanistic figures that inspired them, insofar as they are not so much meant to be characters as symbolic actors, and their actions point our awareness beyond our experience of the physical world toward the suggestion of some metaphysical other.
+These performers share something with the shamanistic figures that inspired them insofar as they are not so much meant to be characters as symbolic actors, and their actions point our awareness beyond our experience of the physical world toward the suggestion of some metaphysical other.
 You might encounter them; you might not.
 You might have already encountered them without even knowing it.
-Their work is meant to pass in and out of notice in a way that simply disrupts normal Dallas life, casts doubt on our otherwise thoughtless experiences of the day-to-day.
+Their work is meant to pass in and out of notice, disrupting everyday Dallas life and casting doubt on our otherwise thoughtless day-to-day experiences.
 Holy Bone is a warning or maybe a prophecy.
-Beware, Dallas: things may not always be what they seem.
-Pay attention.

 DP92